erpnext/foundation/foundation/www/docs/user/manual/en/customize-erpnext/articles/field-types.md

 Table will be (sort of) Link field which renders another docytpe within the current form.
 For example, Item table in the Sales Order is a Table field, which is linked to Sales Order Item doctype.

+- Table MultiSelect

+This is a combination of 'Link' type and 'Table' type fields.
+Instead of a child table with 'Add Row' button, in one field multiple values can be selected.

 - Text Editor

 Text Editor is text field.
 It has text-formatting options.
 In ERPNext, this field is generally used for defining Terms and Conditions.

+{next}

 <!-- markdown -->